Anyone in Northern Ireland can access free Rapid COVID-19 Tests to keep our friends, family and colleagues safe.

 - Confirmation of a positive or negative test result within half an hour.

-- minimal workforce training required
+- Minimal workforce training required

-- no requirement for laboratory analysis
+- No requirement for laboratory analysis

 - Do we expect a high number of positive results?

-LFD testing is recommended but not mandatory.
+Rapid Testing is recommended but not mandatory.